ChenchenKang/chenchenkang.github.io/_pages/about_bishal.md

   <i class="fa-brands fa-linkedin"></i>
 </a>

-I am a master’s student in Agricultural Science with a concentration in Precision Agriculture at Tennessee State University.
+I am a master’s student in Environmental Science at Tennessee State University.
 My research focuses on robotic pesticide application for container nursery production.
 I earned my B.S. in Agricultural Engineering from Tribhuvan University in Nepal.